-- Both offer ways to save money on your stay by prepaying on a non-refundable rate.
+- Both offer ways to save money on your stay by prepaying at a non-refundable rate.

 - Both offer rates with free cancellation.

-- Both may offer rates that include perks like a breakfast included.
+- Both may offer rates that include perks like breakfast included.

 - Both offer ways to communicate directly with hotel management if you have questions.

 Read More → Creating a Travel Budget that Works for You

 But there are some distinct advantages to each, which I’ve laid out clearly for you below.